DevTeam/Pure.DI/README.md

 ## Setup hints

 Hints are used to fine-tune code generation.
-Setup hints can be used as in the following example:
+Setup hints can be used as shown in the following example:

 ```c#
 DI.Setup("Composition")